daranzolin/daranzolin.github.io/_posts/2019-12-30-radar-chart-zone-maps.markdown

 Getting this off before the new year! :flex:

 Someone on Twitter creates nifty radar charts for Premier League soccer players.
 The radars indicate pass direction and frequency via longer and brighter areas.
 I wish I could link to an example, but the technique can be adapted for other spatial analyses.
-Namely, as a simplified alternative to heatmaps and other chloropleths.
+Namely, a simplified alternative to heatmaps and chloropleths.

 <!--more-->

 The Camp Fire in Paradise affected many friends and family.
 [I've drawn blogging inspiration from this tragedy before,](https://daranzolin.github.io/2018-11-26-compareAreas/) but now with a more incisive, albeit similar spatial question: if I live in Paradise, from which direction are fires most commonly reported?
+North?
+East?
+Southwest?
 Code and radar charts below.

 The data for this project is from [BuzzFeed's GitHub repo on wildfires.](https://github.com/BuzzFeedNews/2018-07-wildfire-trends)